T09Jha/Bibliogram-Book-Ecommerce-Platform/README.md

 # **Bibliogram📚**

 An elegant and user-friendly e-commerce platform for buying and selling books.
-Built with Django, Bootstrap, and a touch of creativity, Bibliogram provides seamless functionality for book lovers and sellers alike.
+Built with Django, Bootstrap, and a touch of creativity, Bibliogram provides seamless functionality for book ~~buyers~~ lovers.

 _______________________________________________________________________________________________________________________________________________________________________________________________________________________

-#🚀 Features
+## Features 🚀
 User Authentication:

--Register, log in, and manage profiles with ease.
+- Register, log in, and manage profiles with ease.
---Reset passwords with a newly improved design.
+-- Reset passwords with a newly improved design.
 --Book Listing:

 Showcase books with detailed information like title, author, price, genre, and availability.